IlhamIbrahimli/Ilham8/README.md

 Run the compiler and input the name of your .ilh file (including the extension).
 The compiler will output a .ilhbin file (Name unchanged) to the same folder.
-To recompile, firs remove the .ilhbin file and run again.
+To recompile, first remove the .ilhbin file and run again.

 ## Emulating a .ilhbin file